kluete/adag/README.md

 ## What Worked

 * preventing DAG loops
-* spreading out DAG nodes with random children picked from a fixed bucket size
+* spreading out DAG nodes with random children picked from an rolling, quantized, fixed bucket size
 * wiring the Actor Model logic
-* a DAG of 200 nodes, on 4 cores, with a random bucket size of 5 nodes, took 168 secs to complete.
-Note that a DAG with N x more nodes and an N x larger random bucket size would behave approximately the same.

 ## What Didn't Work

 * preventing a DAG edge from being traversed more than once.
-With both fanning and merging, it is possible for a path (A) to split into two paths (B1 and B2), each traversing whatever unrelated nodes for a little while and then remerging into the same node (C).
+With both fanning and merging, it is possible for a path (A) to split into two paths (B1 and B2), each traversing whatever unrelated nodes for a few iterations and then remerging into the same node (C).
 Whatever happens downstream of that remerged node (C) will be executed twice.
 On a large-enough DAG (with a million nodes, say), these "reconvergences" can happen multiple times -- leading to *exponential* complexity and CPU cost.
 Exponential isn't the same as infinite but can sure feel the same on a human scale!
 * this [spreadsheet](https://github.com/kluete/zamai/blob/master/timings.xlsx) shows the complexity growth
 * trying to generate enough node crossings (fan out / merge) to be interesting without generating overwhelming complexity... it's a crapshoot!

 ## What I Wrote Off (and didn't try)

 * on the fly core-hopping whenever a path fanned out.
-With large enough payloads, this would have resulted in major slowdowns due to cache flushes -- both on fanning out and re-merging.
-Either way, idle CPU cores are mostly valuable in energy-sensitive environments like smartphones, not in back-end data-intensive calculations.
+With large enough payloads, this would have resulted in major slowdowns due to cache flushes -- both on fanning out and remerging.
+Either way, idle (powered-down) CPU cores aren't that valuable in back-end data-intensive calculations, but mostly in energy-sensitive environments like smartphones.

 ## What Was Tricky